2f: Helping Students Persist in Their Studies

 In this module, faculty learn how to build intrinsic motivation by offering choice, providing targeted feedback and revision opportunities, and connecting course learning to career goals.
 It also introduces the concept and motivational impact of a growth mindset.

-To satisfy the module requirements, faculty must apply at least one technique, such as providing students with a choice in the type of project they will complete, offering students an opportunity to use feedback to revise an assignment, or showing students how course content is connected to their career goals.
+To satisfy the module requirements, faculty must implement one or more techniques, such as providing students with a choice in the type of project they will complete, offering students an opportunity to use feedback to revise an assignment, showing students how course content is connected to their career goals, fostering a sense of belonging to an online course community, or sending messages of encouragement and support.

 Advising Subject Matter Expert(s)